-- 1. The examiner will register the results of examinations to the Student Administration's registration system (Osiris), indicating the date on which the written examination was held, the oral examination was taken or the practical was completed. - 2.
+- 1. The examiner will register the results of examinations to the Student Administration's registration system (Osiris), indicating the date on which the written examination was held, the oral examination was taken, or the practical was completed. - 2.
 If a course consists of components and the results are not to be registered in Osiris, the examiner will publish the results on Brightspace. - 3.
 The examiner may lay down further rules with respect to the final date on which a practical may be completed.
-Such rules must be indicated in the course description in Study Guide and must be announced at the start of the course, e.g. on Brightspace.
+Such rules must be indicated in the course description in Study Guide and must be announced at the start of the course, e.g., on Brightspace.
+The deadline will be published by no later than when the module starts.